Synerty-Attune-Automation-Forks/Setup-macOS-or-Linux-to-Automate-Operating-System-Installations/README.md

 ### Setup vCenter Support on Linux

+### Setup Windows OS Files for WinPE Installation on Windows

 ### Setup Windows Worker for WinPE ISOs Installations

 If using a virtual machine, Windows Subsystem for Linux requires